Schedule Your Priorities

 b.
 One habit a month

-You can literally change your life in 30 days if you simply work on forming one new habit a month.
+You can change your life in 30 days if you simply work on forming one new habit a month.
 Your choice of habits could be based on your three focus areas a year, or simply stand-alone habits that you would like to incorporate into your life.

 c.
 Key roles